-Alice advises checkoff programs on compliance with Federal statutes and regulations, drafts and reviews contracts, bylaws, and other documents, and assists in developing client information for the United States Department of Agriculture as it provides oversight of checkoff program activities.
+Alice advises clients on compliance with Federal statutes and regulations, drafts and reviews documents, and assists in developing client information for communications with government officials and Federal agencies.

 Regarding international trade issues, Alice successfully represented a grower organization in negotiations to form an export trading company, and she continues to monitor activity on trade agreements.